 Diversity, Equity, and Inclusion Office

 Welcome to the Diversity, Equity and Inclusion home page.
-For additional information on the Diversity, Equity and Inclusion Office, please contact our Director – Mrs. Barbara Henderson at email@example.com or 253-761-3531.
+For additional information on the Diversity, Equity and Inclusion Office, please contact our Director – Ms. Barbara Henderson at email@example.com or 253-761-3531.

 The Diversity, Equity and Inclusion Office helps foster a commitment from the Bellarmine community to embrace and celebrate the diversity of the school's family and the broader community by providing opportunities to experience cultural differences.
-This is accomplished through activities such as the African American Summit, the Asian Summit, PAASA (Parents of African American Students Association), International Night, and round table discussions.
+This is accomplished through activities such as the African American Summit, the Asian American/ Pacific Islander Summit, The Latinx Summit, PAASA (Parents of African American Students Association), International Night, and round table discussions.

 Diversity, Equity and Inclusion Director Barbara Henderson speaks in classrooms about cultural differences to raise our students' awareness and help them find a reverence for each person.
 The hope is that our students will grow in their understanding of the heterogeneous and multicultural world which they are called to transform.